Constantin-E/Minecraft/Assignment6_Masterplan.md

 Responsibilities:
-- Design: Ilan
-- Initial Matrix with explanation to rest of team: ?
+- Initial Matrix with explanation to rest of team: Micah
-- Html & CSS creation of Menu: ?
+- Creation of Menu: Ilan
-- functions?
+- MofifyMatrix function: Constantin
 - Optional: TBD